Wendell B. Barnes

 Wendell B. Barnes (August 23, 1909 – June 11, 1985) was an American politician who served as the 2nd Administrator of the Small Business Administration from 1954 to 1959 and who served in the Oklahoma House of Representatives between 1950 and 1952.
 Born in Ponca City, Oklahoma, Barnes graduated from Brown University in 1928 and from the University of Michigan Law School in 1935.

 Career in law

-Barnes practiced law in a private practice (Gavin & Barnes) in Tulsa, Oklahoma from 1939-1941, when he became general counsel for the Tulsa plant of Douglas Aircraft Co. from 1941 to 1946.
+Barnes practiced law in a private practice (Gavin & Barnes) in Tulsa, Oklahoma from 1939 to 1941, when he became general counsel for the Tulsa plant of Douglas Aircraft Co. from 1941 to 1946.
 Barnes worked on formulating legislation as assistant attorney for the Oklahoma Tax Commission from 1935 to 1939.
 He became a partner in going into general practice in 1939.
 Barnes served in the Oklahoma House of Representatives from 1950 to 1952 and as Administrator of the Small Business Administration from 1954 to 1959.